To our knowledge, Dr Manali Desai is the first woman of colour to lead a Cambridge department in the University’s

 In this interview, Dr Manali Desai (MD) speaks to MPhil alumnus Joe Cotton (JC) about taking on the role, the contemporary significance of sociology, and future directions for the department.

 JC: Congratulations on your appointment as Head of Department, although I feel like it couldn’t be a more challenging time to start the job!

 MD: There are many challenges of course, but I think this moment comes with some exciting possibilities too.
 We are living through a period of ferment and we are at a crucial juncture when fundamental questions about our very existence are at stake.
 The discipline of sociology has always tackled the big questions, be it climate change, war, poverty, and intersectional social inequalities.
 We have witnessed dramatic transformations and ruptures in recent years, with the global pandemic and movements for social change such as Black Lives Matter coming on the heels of austerity and the rise of global populism to name a few.
 Sociology gives us the tools to be able to investigate and understand the world around us and so I think the department is a good place to be during periods of such upheaval!

-2020 has thrown us so many curve balls already!
-Is it just a coincidence that your appointment coincides with the Black Lives Matter movement and an increasing focus on the politics of representation?
+The Black Lives Matter movement has raised many questions about racial justice and the politics of representation.
 What do you make of the current moment from a sociological point of view?